lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - File: `src/components/game/PreparationOverlay.tsx`
   - On `/level/...` routes, `PreparationOverlay` now embeds `LevelUpIntro` with `embedded` mode and constraints from `getLevelUpConstraints(level)`.
   - `LevelUpIntro` in embedded mode renders without its standalone panel and uses unified translucent cards to match the overlay panel.

+  - __Embedded Start actions (non-starting)__
+    - `LevelUpIntro.tsx` now supports `showActionsInEmbedded` to optionally render footer actions (Start/Close) even when `embedded`.
+    - `PreparationOverlay.tsx` passes `showActionsInEmbedded` and `isLoading={isActive}` so the Start button is visible during preparation but disabled while loading.
+The `onStart` handler is intentionally a no-op here.
+    - Actual round start remains gated by the modal intro in `src/pages/GameRoundPage.tsx`, which sets `roundStarted` and begins the server timer.
+The embedded actions are for preview/consistency only and do not start gameplay from the preparation step.

 - __Section titles added__
   - File: `src/components/levelup/LevelUpIntro.tsx`